Githubsuer1/Javascript_Tutorial/README.md

-# Javascript_Tutorial
-Basics of javascript with chai aur code by Hitesh Chaudhary and namaste javascript by Akshay Saini.
+1.Basics of javascript with chai aur code by Hitesh Chaudhary and namaste javascript by Akshay Saini.